apache/spark/docs/mllib-collaborative-filtering.md

 method which assumes ratings are explicit.
 We evaluate the recommendation model by measuring the Mean Squared Error of rating prediction.

-Refer to the [`ALS` Scala docs](api/scala/index.html#org.apache.spark.mllib.recommendation.ALS) for details on the API.
+Refer to the [`ALS` Scala docs](api/scala/index.html#org.apache.spark.mllib.recommendation.ALS) for more details on the API.

 {% include_example scala/org/apache/spark/examples/mllib/RecommendationExample.scala %}